qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 =============

 The customization tool lets you (de)activate almost every element in the |qg|
 user interface.
-This can get very useful if you have a lot of plugins installed that you never use and that are filling your screen.
+This can be very useful if you have a lot of plugins installed that you never use and that are filling your screen.

 .. _figure_customization: